freechipsproject/chisel-bootcamp/README.md

 As a better option, we should write one program that generates both hardware instances, which would reduce our code size and make tedious things easier.
 These programs are called generators.

-Ideally, we want our generators to be (1) composable, (2) powerful, and (3) enable fine-grain control over the generated design.
+Ideally, we want our generators to be (1) composable, (2) powerful, and (3) enable fine-grained control over the generated design.
 Error checking is necessary to make sure a composition is legal; without it, debugging is difficult.
 This requires a generator language to understand the semantics of the design (to know what’s legal and what’s not).
 Also, the generator should not be overly verbose!